qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 </div>

 ## Copy number variation (CNV)

 Copy number variation (CNV) is a phenomenon in which sections of the genome are repeated and the number of repeats in the genome varies between individuals.
 Such regions may or may not contain a gene(s).

+## CpG site and CpG islands

+1. **CpG Sites**:
+   - CpG sites refer to specific DNA sequences where a cytosine (C) is followed by a guanine (G) directly connected through a phosphate bond, denoted as "CpG" (the 'p' indicates the phosphate link).
+   - These sites are widely distributed across the entire genome but are generally less frequent in number.
+   - In most regions of the genome, CpG sites tend to be methylated.
+   - Methylation of CpG sites can influence gene expression, but this effect is usually more localized compared to CpG islands.

+2. **CpG Islands**:
+   - CpG islands are longer regions in DNA with a high density of CpG sites, typically extending over at least 200 base pairs and characterized by a higher CpG density and G+C content compared to the surrounding regions.
+   - They are often located near gene promoters, especially around the transcription start sites (TSS).
+   - Unlike CpG sites in other genomic regions, CpG islands are usually unmethylated and associated with active gene expression.
+   - The methylation status of CpG islands is closely linked to gene expression regulation, cell-type-specific expression patterns, and the development of diseases, particularly cancer.

+Therefore, while both CpG sites and CpG islands involve sequences of cytosine and guanine, they differ significantly in terms of function, distribution, and their impact on gene expression.
+Research on CpG islands is particularly important in epigenetics and disease studies due to their key role in regulating gene expression.

 ## CRAM (file format)
 Compressed Reference-oriented Alignment Map (CRAM) is a compressed columnar file format for storing biological sequences aligned to a reference sequence.
 CRAM was designed to be an efficient reference-based alternative to the Sequence Alignment Map (SAM) and Binary Alignment Map (BAM) file formats.

 ## Differential transcript usage (DTU) analysis

 A differential transcript usage (DTU) analysis is testing for proportional differences in a gene's transcript composition, and has been of rising interest for many research questions, such as analysis of differential splicing or cell-type identification.

 ## Discordant reads and cordant reads

 1) Concordant reads (Properly aligned reads)
 2) Discordant reads (improperly aligned reads: important to identify genome alteration events)